stellarport/slate/source/index.html.md

 }
 ```

-A3S provides a set of instructions for the execution of a withdrawal.
+Returns a set of instructions for the execution of a withdrawal.

 ### HTTP Request